Orofacial Pain

 Trigeminal Neuralgia

-Trigeminal neuralgia is a chronic pain condition that affects the trigeminal nerve, which carries sensation from the face to the brain.
+Trigeminal neuralgia is a chronic nerve pain condition that affects the trigeminal nerve, which carries sensation from the face to the brain.
 If you have trigeminal neuralgia, even mild stimulation of your face, such as from brushing your teeth or putting on makeup, may trigger a jolt of severe pain.

 Lyme Disease

 Lyme disease is associated with multiple inflammatory and neurological symptoms such as arthralgia, arthritis, Bell’s palsy, severe headaches, and temporomandibular joint (TMJ) pain.
 Customarily, Lyme disease-induced TMJ arthritis is often missed by physicians who have not received an adequate education.
-As a result, new onset TMJ arthritis, likely associated with acute Lyme Disease, is later discovered.
+As a result, new-onset TMJ arthritis, likely associated with acute Lyme Disease, is later discovered.

 Bell’s Palsy

-Bell’s palsy, named after Scottish surgeon, Sir Charles Bell, who specifically studied this nerve over two hundred years ago.
+Bell’s palsy, named after Scottish surgeon Sir Charles Bell, who specifically studied this nerve over two hundred years ago.
 Bell’s palsy causes the muscles on one side of the face to become weak or paralyzed.
 It affects only one side of the face at a time, causing it to droop or become stiff on that side.
 Typically, it is caused by trauma to the seventh cranial nerve, also known as the ‘facial nerve.’

 Burning Mouth Syndrome